 Upon the release of the Civil Service pay guidance 2023-24, we will agree a salary budget from HM Treasury, called our delegated pay remit, which we allocate in line with our reward principles (available on request) and within Civil Service guidelines.
 This includes performance-related pay.
 In line with the Civil Service pay guidance 2022-23, our pay remit increased by 2% during the year.

 Details of executive pay and performance-related pay can be found on pages 56 and 57.
-Details of our board Directors' expenses can also be found online at https://nsandi-corporate.com/governance/who-we-are by our Remuneration Committee.
+Details of our board Directors' expenses can also be found online at https://nsandi-corporate.com/governance/who-we-are Reward for individual senior staff members is approved by our Remuneration Committee.